tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 "Please!
 Stop!"

-It got closer and closer, until that recognizable face came into view.
+It got closer and closer until that recognizable face came into view.

 White paint.
 Black eyes.
 Red, rubber nose.
 And curly hair, dyed a sickly shade of green, like vomit.